appveyor/website/src/docs/deployment/octopus-deploy.md

 ![project-settings](/assets/img/docs/deployment/octopus-deploy/project-settings.png)

-The folloing tweak environment variables can be used to customize automatic packaging process:
+The following tweak environment variables can be used to customize automatic packaging process:

 * `OCTOPUS_PACKAGE_NUGET` - set to `true` to package in Nuget format, default is `Zip`.
 * `OCTOPUS_PACKAGE_VERSION` - customize package version. default is AppVeyor build version.
 Environment variable can be used here.